hci-lab-um/heuristics-for-test-tool-design/H01-why-do-we-need-this-tool.md

 ## Explanation and subquestions

 **Why** is this heuristic useful?
 We found nearly a third of comments made about challenges with implementing tools successfully were management and organizational in origin, and were often about conflicting goals across the organization.
+A mutual understanding across stakeholders of why the tool is needed, what goals it supports, and importantly what goals it doesn't - or cannot - support is vital.
 You've embarked on designing, building, or choosing a new tool to help support testing.
 Think about: